fazeSolo786/github-demo-DeltaClasses/README.md

 # github-demo-DeltaClasses
-This is a demo for Delta repo
+This is a demo for Delta repo.